 KICKSTART YOUR DAY

 From rich buttermilk pancakes to savory omelettes and breakfast burritos bursting with fresh ingredients, Newport is home to some of the most indulgent breakfast dishes around.
-Start your day at Belle's Cafe at Newport Shipyard for some of the best pancakes in town with a side of harbor views (open seasonally), or head to Rosemary and Thyme Cafe for a crave-worthy, some might say life-changing, artisan breakfast sandwich.
+Start your day at Belle's Cafe at Newport Shipyard for some of the best pancakes in town with a side of harbor views (open seasonally).

 ON THE SHORE